 One day, the District Manager approached both Donnie and the store’s Assistant Manager to let them know the Store Manager planned on retiring.
 She asked if either of them would be interested in becoming a Store Manager.
 When the Assistant Manager passed up the opportunity, Donnie considered his next career move.
 Of this next move, Donnie offered, “I was kind of hesitant, but it was like all of the pieces were falling into place.
 I had my sister in Des Moines and she needed a roommate.
 So I was like, call it the South Side story.
 I called the District Manager back the next day and said ‘I’ll transfer to South’.”

 Taking the Next Step

-Once Donnie arrived in Des Moines, he took over new responsibilities and learned a whole new retail store’s system of operating.
+Once Donnie arrived in Des Moines, he took over new responsibilities.
+Additionally, he learned a whole new retail store’s system of operating.
 After months of learning the ropes at the South Des Moines location, Donnie had formed new connections with co-works and customers alike.
 This new journey sparked Donnie’s interest in taking on new projects.
 Now known for tackling difficult tasks, he says he loves the challenge of learning something different, taking a risk, and improving processes.

 Tackling a New Project

 Once Des Moines area District Manager DeAnne heard of Donnie’s love for taking on projects, she offered him a temporary position on the Blue Label Production team.
 The person in charge of this team had been out due to medical reasons.
 This team is stationed within the headquarters building and prepares donated inventory to be sent out to under-performing stores.
 This helps struggling locations quickly put great items out on the floor for customers to purchase.